Critical mineral tax credits: What tax buyers need to know (updated 2026)

 Acquisition costs

-In draft guidance published in November 2023, the Internal Revenue Service (IRS) prohibited including mineral acquisition costs in calculating the value of the §45X critical mineral tax credit.
-The final guidance released in October 2024 allows the inclusion of certain material costs, including extraction costs, for applicable critical minerals and electrode active materials.
-This change addresses concerns raised by stakeholders about the exclusion of material costs, acknowledging their contribution to value-added production.
+In draft guidance published in November 2023, the IRS prohibited including mineral acquisition costs from §45X critical minerals tax credit calculations.
+The final IRS guidance released in October 2024 allows certain material and extraction costs to be included for eligible critical minerals and electrode active materials.

 Indirect costs